magnars/optimus/README.md

   bundled.
 If you don't want that, remove the `:bundled` assets.

 - Optimus supports linking to assets by their original URL.
-If there are no external apps to need to link to your assets, remove the `:outdated` assets.
+If there are no external apps that need to link to your assets, remove the `:outdated` assets.

 Like this: